sequelize/sequelize/docs/docs/models.md

 ## Eager loading

-When you are retrieving data from the database there is a fair chance that you also want to get their associations&period; This is possible since`v1.6.0`and is called eager loading&period; The basic idea behind that&comma; is the use of the attribute `include` when you are calling `find` or `findAll`&period; Lets assume the following setup&colon;
+When you are retrieving data from the database there is a fair chance that you also want to get associations with the same query - this is called eager loading.
+The basic idea behind that&comma; is the use of the attribute `include` when you are calling `find` or `findAll`&period; Lets assume the following setup&colon;

 ```js
 var User = sequelize.define('User', { name: Sequelize.STRING })